Head Athletic Trainer

 The current secretary of the NBATA, Powell is a member of the National Athletic Trainers’ Association and the National Strength and Conditioning Association.

 The Oakland, Calif., native attended Bishop O’Dowd High School, where he was an All-California selection in basketball and played against current NBA stars Jason Kidd and Lamond Murray.

 His hobbies include reading and movies.
 Jasen and his wife Mia reside in Pasadena with their son Aaron.

 Assistant Athletic Trainer

-Wang is a certified member of the National Athletic Trainers’ Association (NATA) and National Strength and Conditioning Association (NSCA).
-Additionally, Wang is a member of the Far West Athletic Trainers’ Association and California Athletic Trainers’ Association.
-He is also certified as a performance enhancement specialist and corrective exercise specialist through the National Academy of Sports Medicine (NASM).
+Resendez is a certified athletic trainer through the National Athletic Trainers Association (NATA) and as a performance enhancement specialist through the National Academy of Sports Medicine (NASM).